RediSearch/redisearch-getting-started/docs/009-advanced-features.md

 * `FILTER "@genre=='Drama' && @release_year>=1990 && @release_year<2000"`

-So when you create the index
+So when you create the index:

 `FT.CREATE idx:drama ON Hash PREFIX 1 "movie:" FILTER "@genre=='Drama' && @release_year>=1990 && @release_year<2000" SCHEMA title TEXT SORTABLE release_year NUMERIC SORTABLE `

-You can run the `FT.INFO idx:drama` command to look at the index defintions and statistics.
+You can run the `FT.INFO idx:drama` command to look at the index definitions and statistics.

 Notes
 * The `PREFIX` is not optional.
-* In this appliation this index is not usefull since you can get the same data from the `idx:movie`
+* In this appliation this index is not useful since you can get the same data from the `idx:movie`

-You can check that the index has the good data indexed for by running the following queries that should return the same number of documents.
+You can check that the data has been indexed by running the following queries that should return the same number of documents.

 On `idx:drama`